 Haines City utility foreman James Coker has worked for the City of Haines City since 2001.
 He and his team provide 24-hour support for repairs, and also support surrounding municipalities when required.

-When Coker and his team arrived, they started by contracting out the excavation of the pipe which was three feet deep.
-The break was significant enough that the damaged pipe had to be cut out and replaced with polyvinyl chloride (PVC) pipe joined to the AC pipe with couplings at each end.
+In 2012, a cable company bore into the ground within a residential area in Haines City, and hit a 10-inch gravity sewer pipe made of clay causing it to break.
+When Coker and his team arrived, they started by contracting out the excavation of the pipe which was 12 feet deep.
+The break was significant enough that the damaged pipe had to be cut out and replaced with polyvinyl chloride (PVC) pipe joined to the clay pipe with couplings at each end.

-Once the damaged AC pipe was removed, a piece of PVC piping was measured and cut to size.
-Coker’s crew loosened the HYMAX’s 2-bolt enclosures and slid the two HYMAX couplings onto each end of the pipe.
-Once the couplings were attached, the pipe was lowered into the ground where the repair was made.
+Once the damaged clay pipe was removed, a piece of PVC piping was measured and cut to size.
+Coker’s crew loosened the HYMAX’s 2-bolt enclosures and slid the two HYMAX couplings onto each end of the pipe (see photo left).
+Once the couplings were attached, the pipe was lowered down into the crevice where the repair was made.

-Once in place, the HYMAX’s was slid into place to connect the PVC pipe with the AC pipe in the ground.
-Space was measured between the PVC and the AC pipe within the coupling as the deflection abilities of the coupling be limited if they touched within the HYMAX.
+Once in place, the HYMAXs were slid into place to connect the PVC pipe with the clay pipe in the ground (see photo right).
+Space was measured between the PVC and the clay pipe within the coupling as the deflection abilities of the coupling be limited if they touched within the HYMAX.
 At this point, the crew tightened the two top-facing bolts on each HYMAX coupling to complete the repair.